University of Bradford has opted into the TEF and received a Silver award.

 The Association of Chartered Certified Accountants (ACCA) accredit this programme.
 This means that, by successfully completing your degree, you are eligible for exemptions from some ACCA fundamental level examinations.

 The Chartered Institute of Personnel and Development (CIPD), the leading UK professional body for HR specialists, accredits our programme in recognition of the fact that it meets rigorous academic and professional standards.
 The programme provides the underpinning knowledge required to achieve professional levels of CIPD membership.
 On successfully completing your degree course you will be eligible to receive the CIPD Intermediate Level Diploma in Human Resource Management which leads to associate membership of the Institute.
-More information is available on the CIPD website.

 The University of Bradford is ranked 301-400 in the world for Business and Economics in the 2019 Times Higher Education World University Rankings.